keplergl/kepler.gl/README.md

 # Kepler.gl

-Kepler.gl is the core package of Voyager, a map visualization tool that provides the UI to visualize any type of geospatial dataset.
+[kepler.gl](http://www.kepler.gl/) is a data-agnostic, high-performance web-based application for visual exploration of large-scale geolocation data sets.
+Built on top of [deck.gl](http://uber.github.io/deck.gl/#/), kepler.gl can render millions of points representing thousands of trips and perform spatial aggregations on the fly.

-For what it is capable of, take a look at [Voyager](voyager.uberinternal.com).
+For what it is capable of, take a look at [kepler.gl demo app](https://uber.github.io/kepler.gl/#/demo).

-Kepler.gl is a redux component that uses a redux reducer to store and manage state transitions.
+Kepler.gl is a redux component that uses redux reducer to store and manage state transitions.
 This package consists of a reducer and the UI components to render and customize the map.

 ## Links